LostStrix/List-RC-EUR-No-scam-/README.md

 Site validated, by me.
 All ordered in Europe.
+(UPDATE : 31/01/2023)

 • RealChems: Serious but long enough without package tracking.
 Fast with tracking.